 Pitt brought in three Western Carolina transfers this offseason.
 Desmond Reid and Poppi Williams each scored two touchdowns in Pitt’s opener against Kent State, and sort of announced themselves with a big introductions, but Censere Lee is catching up over the past two games.

 He hauled in his second touchdown of the season against UNC on Saturday, a seven-yard strike for Eli Holstein in the second quarter.
-Lee had an 82-yard touchdown last week against Youngstown State as well.
+Lee had an 82-yard touchdown last game against Youngstown State as well.
 Currently, Pitt has six receivers with double digit receptions and over 100 yards receiving on the season, giving Holstein plenty of options on every play.

 Clean pocket